takemobiteam/takemobi-test.github.io/docs/index.md

 | Lock                               | Lock a trip so that changes cannot be made by replans        | Hub: ?<br />Airport: ?                                       | POST /tui-cps/v1/trips/lock_trips                            |
 | Bulk Unassign                      | Unassign bookings from trips manually.
 Mobi's solver will update the vehicle & optimize the route. | Hub: ?<br />Airport: ?                                       | [POST /tui-cps/v1/bookings/bulk_unassign](https://shiny-enigma-qklzoe7.pages.github.io/#/bookings/bookings_bulk_unassign_create) |
 | Delete Trip                        | Delete a specific trip                                       | Hub: ?<br />Airport: ?                                       | [DELETE /tui-cps/v1/trips/{id}](https://shiny-enigma-qklzoe7.pages.github.io/#/trips/trips_destroy) |

+^ They also have the PATCH endpoint for changing the vehicle (I think that is the only remaining use of it)

 ## Invalid and Infeasible Messages